 PHP

-Railpack can automatically build and deploy PHP applications with Nginx and PHP-FPM.
+Railpack can automatically build and deploy PHP applications with FrankenPHP, a modern and efficient PHP application server.

 Detection